 The perceived impact that digital transformation could have on the logistics landscape is astronomical.
 According to one white paper published by PwC in April 2020, smart logistics could be a critical component in the success of the supply chain ecosystem going forward.
 The savings potential that companies could unlock with intelligent logistics could reach up to 50%.

 So, how can companies make logistics more intelligent and digital?
 The key is investing in the right technology and specialist expertise.
-Unfortunately, the evidence suggest that many logistics companies are still a while away from becoming completely digital.
+Unfortunately, evidence suggests that many logistics companies are still a while away from becoming completely digital.
 The market still features a lot of smaller hauliers with heavy investments in legacy technology.

 In the long-run, investing in the right systems and processes to digitise the logistics landscape could actually reduce costs, and pave the way for better continuity too.